ROE #40 Truancy

 Don E. Allen Jr.

-North Greene and North Mac
+Gillespie and North Mac

-Brussels, Calhoun, Jersey
+Brussels, Calhoun and Jersey

 Regional Office of Education #40 attempts every avenue to improve student attendance.
 This includes contact with school districts, students and parents to find the root cause of truancy.
 If/when the opportunity presents itself, the Regional Office of Education works to coordinate support services and interventions to curb truancy.
 However, when those remediation efforts have had little to no impact on improving student attendance than the next step is the Truancy Review Board.